primus-labs/BNB-ZKID-SDK/README.md

 # BNB-ZKID-SDK

-## Product And Capability Overview
+## Product and Capability Overview

 `@primuslabs/bnb-zkid-sdk` is a TypeScript SDK for application developers who want a single integration surface for the BNB ZK ID flow.